 Support to people from risk groups: As of 2 April 2020, one hour (between 9:00 – 10:00) has been reserved for visits from people from risk groups.

 The Austrian savings banks association has 2 websites dedicated to Covid-19.
 Therein clients will find information about our supports regarding financing, deferrals, extensions of credit lines, payments, insurance etc; our safety measures in the branches as well as further information about the governmental legislation and provisions.

 Erste Bank and Sparkassen also provide individual support to companies through bridge financing, deferrals or extension of the credit lines even without public guarantees.

 The Austrian Savings Banks Foundation-Erste Foundation has created a CEE solidarity fund with the objective to help small- and medium-sized NGOs in Central and Eastern Europe to overcome the current crisis, namely through non-repayable grants.
 Further support is in the planning, such as interest-free loans for medium-sized NGOs.

 To stimulate trade relations with foreign countries, the bank reduced the fee for money transfers to all foreign destinations through the "Client Bank" system (Internet banking) and now it is 0.2%.

 To increase financial accessibility for SMEs, the fee for obtaining business loans was reduced to zero, and the cost of insurance and property valuation will be borne by the Bank.
 The campaign will run until April 30, 2020.

-The Kapital bank allocated funds to the Coronavirus Support Fund (COVID-19).
+The Kapital bank allocated funds to a Coronavirus Support Fund.